-The curriculum for the first year of the Program is planned to guide students toward an understanding of the profession, methods of patient care and assessment, radiation protection, physics, and the principles and procedures of radiography to develop a foundation for clinical competence in the performance of routine radiographic examinations and patient care and assessment.
+The curriculum for the first year of the Program is planned to guide students toward an understanding of the profession, methods of patient care and assessment, sonography safety, physics, and the principles and procedures of sonography so as to develop a foundation for clinical competence in the performance of routine ultrasound examinations and patient care and assessment.

-During the first year, students are assigned to clinical areas that are primarily responsible for skeletal and contrast media radiography, DEXA, portable/surgical procedures, and patient care and assessment for routine radiographic examinations.
-Students are also assigned to clinical areas that provide an understanding of the various roles in an imaging department and an opportunity to observe the patient care and assessment skills required in advanced imaging modalities.
+During the first year, students are assigned to clinical areas that are primarily responsible for abdominal, obstetric and gynecological, and vascular procedures, as well as patient care and assessment for routine ultrasound examinations.
+Students may also be assigned to clinical areas that provide an understanding of the various roles in an imaging department and an opportunity to observe the patient care and assessment skills required in advanced imaging modalities.

-The curriculum during the second and third year is focused upon expanding the principles, physics and skills learned in the first year, plus studying the effects of radiation, pathological variances, radiographic critique, legal and ethical implications of practice, safety and quality, informatics, professionalism and other imaging areas such as Vascular Interventional, Nuclear Medicine, Computed Tomography, Radiation Oncology, Mammography, and Magnetic Resonance Imaging.
+The curriculum during the second and third year is focused upon expanding and gaining proficiency in the principles, physics and skills learned in the first year, plus studying pathological variances, image interpretation and critique, legal and ethical implications of practice, safety and quality, informatics, and professionalism.

-Students are assigned to clinical areas during the second and third year that are primarily responsible for expanding, refining and gaining proficiency in first year skills such as skeletal and contrast media radiography, portable/surgical procedures, trauma radiography, radiographic critique, quality assurance, and patient care and assessment.
+Students are assigned to clinical areas during the second and third year that are primarily responsible for expanding, refining and gaining proficiency in first year skills such as neonatal and pediatric exams, portable/surgical procedures, trauma sonography, image critique, quality assurance, and patient care and assessment.

-During the second year, students will have the opportunity to select optional rotations that allow exploration of special imaging modalities in order to inform selection of the third-year modality focus.
+During the third year, students may have the opportunity to select optional rotations in specialty diagnostic medical imaging clinics that allow exploration of sonographic imaging in Maternal Fetal Medicine, Vascular, and Breast imaging.